-Would-be dark comedy “Expiration Date” strains for every drop of charm it can wring from its overly precious tale about a young man awaiting his impending demise by a milk truck.
+Most memorable for its unique Native American-inflected Seattle milieu, would-be dark comedy “Expiration Date” strains for every drop of charm it can wring from its overly precious tale about a young man awaiting his impending demise by a milk truck.
 Results are none too fresh, if not exactly sour, thanks to a handful of sympathetic performances.
-Pic is unlikely to draw many more auds in limited commercial release than it did on the fest circuit.
+Pic opens today in Los Angeles, New York and Seattle and is unlikely to draw many more auds in limited commercial release than it did on the fest circuit.

 Narrative’s “The Princess Bride”-style bookending device has a voluble old man (vet Native American thesp Ned Romero) striking up a conversation with a sullen boy (Nakotah LaRance) at a bus stop near their Indian reservation.
 The boy, who has run away from home, reluctantly agrees to hear a story the old man is itching to tellhim.

 So begins the tale of Charlie Silvercloud III (Robert Guthrie), a young man of Native descent now living in Seattle.
 As seen in flashback, Charlie’s father and grandfather before him (both also played by Guthrie) both died after being run over by milk trucks on their 25th birthdays.
 Charlie is now just eight days from his own quarter-century milestone and more or less resigned to his fate.

 While shopping for his funeral, Charlie buys a discounted casket, to the chagrin of a girl named Bessie Smith (Sascha Knopf) who had wanted the coffin for her terminally ill mother.
 Bessie retaliates by spray-painting corpse outlines outside Charlie’s door and stealing his suit from the cleaners — in short, the kind of behavior that will inevitably lead to romance.